pulumi/pulumi-hugo/themes/default/content/docs/concepts/inputs-outputs/apply.md

 ### Outputs and Strings

-The {{< pulumi-apply >}} method can also be used to create new output values, and these new values can also be passed as inputs to another resource.
+Outputs that return to the engine as strings cannot be used directly in operations such as string concatenation until the output value has returned to Pulumi.
+In these scenarios, you'll need to wait for the value to return using [`apply`](/docs/concepts/inputs-outputs/apply/).

 For example, the following code creates an HTTPS URL from the DNS name (the plain value) of a virtual machine (in this case an EC2 instance):

 {{< chooser language "javascript,typescript,python,go,csharp,java,yaml,yaml" / >}}